Forecasting Chesapeake Bay Fishery Resources

-Also, we’re continuing to work with climatologists and hydrodynamic modelers to evaluate the use of downscaled global climate forecasts.
+Also, we are continuing to work with climatologists and hydrodynamic modelers to evaluate the use of downscaled global climate forecasts.
 The global climate model is run by the International Research Institute (IRI) at Columbia University and is being downscaled for the Chesapeake Bay region by our partners at the Earth System Science Interdisciplinary Center at the University of Maryland.
-Seasonal projections may improve lead time of our recruitment forecasts by up to 1 year before the fish being observed in Chesapeake Bay.
+Seasonal projections may improve lead time of our recruitment forecasts by up to one year before the fish being observed in Chesapeake Bay.

 Finally, we will use the approach we developed for striped bass as a prototype to develop models for other Chesapeake Bay and Atlantic coast fishery resources.

 Primary Contact: Bob Wood